robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 But don't let the table discourage you from using them!
 The smarties at Mozilla and Google have been hard at work building polyfill libraries which sneak support for Web Components into all modern browsers!
 This means you can start playing with these technologies <em>today</em> and give feedback to the folks writing the specs.
 That feedback is important so we don't end up with stinky, hard to use syntax.

-Let's look at how we could rewrite our `img-slider` using Google's polyfill library, Polymer.
+Let's look at how we could rewrite our `img-slider` using Google's polyfill library, <a href="http://www.polymer-project.org/">Polymer.</a>

 ## Polymer to the Rescue!